Rufus M. Jones papers

 In 1930, Pendle Hill, an adult Quaker study center established in 1928, opened for religious and social studies with Henry Hodgkin as its first director.

 In 1932, Jones traveled to Asia.
-At the same time, Japanese were invading China.
+At the same time, Japan was invading China.
 The Joneses moved through devastated areas and reached Hong Kong, then went to Japan and Honolulu.
 A member of the Laymens Foreign Mission Inquiry, the group published Rethinking Missions as a result of their inspections and analyses.
 Essentially, the work stated that missionaries should be acquainted with the country in which they are proselytizing.

 Rufus Jones retired from teaching at Haverford College in 1934.
 He went to England, giving lectures at Woodbrooke, Copenhagen, Germany, Prague, London, Ireland, Strasbourg, Berlin, Vienna, Italy, France, Switzerland and researched 14th century mystics along the way.